 MEASURING IMPACT OF THE CAREERS PROGRAMME

 The Forest School will assess the impact of its careers programmes on students by completing an annual student survey and analysing destinations data at Year 11 and Year 13 as well as NEET (not in education, employment or training) statistics.
 In addition, the views of students and parents will be surveyed after key events. e.g. Yr 7/8 speed networking event, Yr 10 Mock Interview day and Year 12/13 work experience.
 Feedback of the Student and Staff voice will also be taken into account and the number of participants in extra-curricular activities monitored annually.
-From September 2019 there was a steering group set up involving staff, governors, parents and our link with the Careers and Enterprise Company to review the current careers provision on an annual basis.

 Students and parents can find the careers programme HERE and there is more information below.